 DOEE will review the proposed plan and if approved, will prepare an ACP Agreement that outline the energy performance requirements, reporting/verification requirements and deadlines, and the alternative compliance penalty.

-- Buildings issued a New Building Core and Shell Certificate of Occupancy from DCRA before the beginning of the BEPS Period (2019-2020) and did not submit a 2019 District Benchmark Report
+- Buildings issued a New Building Core and Shell Certificate of Occupancy from DCRA (now DOB) before the beginning of the BEPS Period (2019-2020) and did not submit a 2019 District Benchmark Report

 4.3.1 New Construction ACP Option Requirements

 A new building may meet the energy performance requirements by meeting its Standard in the first calendar year of the Compliance Cycle (CY2021 for Compliance Cycle 1).
 If the building meets or exceeds its Standard, the building has met its energy performance requirements and no Completed Actions Report is required.